Trust Administration in California: Help With a Job You Never Asked For

 You did not ask for this job.
-Someone named you trustee — a sign of real trust, and a real weight.
+Someone named you trustee.
+A sign of real trust, and a real weight.
 California law imposes significant duties on successor trustees, most of them with specific deadlines, most of them unknown to people who have never done this before.
-We help trustees carry the responsibility without losing the estate in the process.
+I help trustees carry the responsibility without losing the estate in the process.
+Miss one of those deadlines, the 60-day notice, the trust accounting, and a trustee can be held personally responsible, even sued by the very family members they’re trying to help.
+That’s the risk I keep off your shoulders.

 What California law requires of a trustee